 Alcoholism has been a health crisis for many generations in the United States of America.
-Statistics show that; of the American population is not aware of the different laws that regulate the possession and consumption of alcohol.
-This is an astonishing figure considering liquor, wine, and beer are a regular feature in almost any social gathering and every home.
-The main reason as to why many people lack awareness may be due to variations in the legal frameworks of different states and the never-ending debate on what the legal drinking age in the USA should be.
-Different states have slightly different rules regarding consumption, blood alcohol content (BAC), public serving, and possession of alcohol in various settings.
+Statistics show that the American population is unaware of the laws regulating the possession and consumption of alcohol.
+This is an astonishing figure considering liquor, wine, and beer are regular features in almost any social gathering and every home.
+The main reason why many people lack awareness may be due to variations in the legal frameworks of different states and the never-ending debate on the legal drinking age in the USA.
+Different states have slightly different rules regarding consumption, blood alcohol content (BAC), public-serving, and possession of alcohol in various settings.

 According to the MLDA act of 1984, 21 is the minimum legal drinking age in the USA.
 This law applies across all states.
-It is a criminal offence across all States to possess or buy alcohol using false statements such as fake IDs.
-The Act permits entities having alcohol to restrict the entry of people below the MLDA with no regard to the fact they are seeking entry to drink or not or even find employment.
-Possession and consumption of alcohol by people under 21 is strictly regulated, hence the need to be familiar with the MLDA and the various laws guiding it in the US.
+It is a criminal offense across all States to possess or buy alcohol using false statements such as fake IDs.
+The Act permits entities having alcohol to restrict the entry of people below the MLDA with no regard to whether they are seeking entry to drink or not or even find employment.
+Possession and consumption of alcohol by people under 21 are strictly regulated, hence the need to be familiar with the MLDA and the various laws guiding it in the US.

 Laws Regarding Possession of Alcohol by the Underage

-For those found guilty of PAULA, the punishment varies from one state to another.
-Each State is responsible for its alcohol enforcement.
+For those guilty of PAULA, the punishment varies from state to state.
+Each state is responsible for its alcohol enforcement.
 Hence, only its State-empowered agencies can process minors.
 The penalty ranges from a $200 fine to suspension of your driving license to community service or even a mandatory admission or attendance to an outpatient addiction treatment center for a specified period.
 Punishment often depends on the relevant state legislation.
 It is important to note that a PAULA conviction remains in your record forever.

 Blood Alcohol Content (BAC) Legal Limit.

 This refers to the possession of alcohol inside your body.
 They allow law enforcement officers to cite this legal requirement for minors if you display any signs of intoxication or subject you to a sobriety test to get proof, if any exist, of your earlier consumption of alcohol.
-8 States require that there should be an actual proof that is a test of your blood, urine or breath while States like Arizona and North Dakota are satisfied with the external display of intoxication.
+8 States require that there be actual proof that is a test of your blood, urine, or breath, while States like Arizona and North Dakota are satisfied with the external display of intoxication.

 Blood alcohol content (BAC) is a scientific method to determine the amount of alcohol in your bloodstream.
 They usually show it as a percentage of the weight (milligrams) per unit of volume (milliliters).
 It shows your level of intoxication.
 While people aged 21 can have up to 0.08 BAC, it is against the law for people below the MLDA to have any detectable BAC.